All Episodes

 I'll leave it there.

-They're not gonna do it.
+They're not going to do it.

-Well, there was sorry to have to say that.
+Sorry to have to say that.

-Uh, can I have a mouse, please?
+Can I have a mouse, please?

-You can you can have a mouse.
+You can have a mouse.

 Thank you very much.

-Uh yes, I'll go through the super chats and uh rumble rants that we've got rumble casadwen says our justice system always looks ridiculous when applied to foreign barbarians who don't care about or understand it.
+Rumble Kasadwen says our justice system always looks ridiculous when applied to foreign barbarians who don't care about or understand it.

 What the hell do these people care about trials, appeals, and arrest rights?

-Yeah, there is something darkly comic and absurd about that video of a man who clearly doesn't understand or care what's going on, being read his rights very quickly.
+Yeah, there is something darkly comic and absurd about that video of a man who clearly doesn't understand or care what's going on being read his rights very quickly.

-Just that I would say don't bother, but I know that there are processes.
+I would say don't bother, but I know that there are processes.

 That's a random name.

-Uh stay strong, Harry.
+Stay strong, Harry.

-I shall fed post in your stead.
+I shall Fed post in your stead.

 Thank you very much.